melanietai/hb-capstone-project-moviedate/README.md

   12. Open a new terminal, cd into the frontend directory `cd project/frontend`
   13. Install the required dependencies with `npm install`
   14. Launch the frontend server with `npm start`
-  15. The application will automatically be launched in your broswer [localhost:3000](http://localhost:3000)
+  15. The application will automatically be launched on your broswer [localhost:3000](http://localhost:3000)

 ## Coming Soon...

 A few ideas of features to add in the future:

-* Add additional movie details
+* Include watch providers, genres and cast information under movie details
 * Add hyperlinks to movie trailers
 * Enable text notifications
 * Allow uers to create public movie date events